-" Today I have completed your religion for you and completed My blessing upon you " (Qur'an, 5:3).
+"Today I have completed your religion for you and completed My blessing upon you" (Qur'an, 5:3).

-Therefore, nationalists and need to feel comfortable patriots belonging to the Muslim community for being in a major nation that can never their nationality cancel to any country.
+Therefore, nationalists and patriots need to feel comfortable belonging to the Muslim community for being in a major nation that can never cancel their nationality to any country.
 Islam encourages loving feelings about homeland or nation because this is a natural instinct in humans.
-A human belonging multiple circles to are intertwined and integrated into the absence of any conflict.
-The companions belong to different tribes are Suhaib the Roman, Bilal the Abyssinian, Salaman the Persian, and many other Awsis, Khazrajis, and Qurayshis, etc reveal no contradictions about nationalism.
-Arabism, Islamism, and Globalism if each has to be located in the exact context.
+A human belonging to multiple circles are intertwined and integrated into the absence of any conflict.
+The companions belong to different tribes are Suhaib the Roman, Bilal the Abyssinian, Salaman the Persian, and many other Awsis, and Qurayshis.
+Khazraiis. etc reveal contradictions about nationalism, Arabism.
+Islamism, and Globalism if each has to be located in the exact context.
 Muslims remain considered as unique nation because they have faith in the oneness of Allah as their Creator, have faith in the last Prophet Muhammad (PBUH), faith in the Book of Holy Qur'an, their direction of prayers is the same and have same rituals and their governing laws (the Shariah).